0dot0repeating/dakka/README.md

 # DAKKA

 It's a mod with guns.
+The guns make everything easy - not Russian Overkill levels of easy, but still pretty damn easy.
+Eventually, I'll change up the monsters to fix this.
+Today's not that day.

 ***IMPORTANT:*** This mod only works in Zandronum versions at least 3.0 and ZDoom versions at least 2.7.1.
 Multiplayer play is only supported on Zandronum